awsdocs/amazon-sagemaker-developer-guide/doc_source/usingamazon-sagemaker-components.md

-# Using Amazon SageMaker Components<a name="usingamazon-sagemaker-components"></a>
+# Using SageMaker Components<a name="usingamazon-sagemaker-components"></a>

-In this tutorial, you run a pipeline using Amazon SageMaker Components for Kubeflow Pipelines to train a classification model using Kmeans with the MNIST dataset\.
-This workflow uses Kubeflow pipelines as the orchestrator and Amazon SageMaker as the backend to run the steps in the workflow\.
-For the full code for this and other pipeline examples, see the [Sample Amazon SageMaker Kubeflow Pipelines](https://github.com/kubeflow/pipelines/tree/master/samples/contrib/aws-samples)\.
+In this tutorial, you run a pipeline using SageMaker Components for Kubeflow Pipelines to train a classification model using Kmeans with the MNIST dataset\.
+This workflow uses Kubeflow pipelines as the orchestrator and SageMaker as the backend to run the steps in the workflow\.
+For the full code for this and other pipeline examples, see the [Sample SageMaker Kubeflow Pipelines](https://github.com/kubeflow/pipelines/tree/master/samples/contrib/aws-samples)\.
 For information on the components used, see the [KubeFlow Pipelines GitHub repository](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker)\.

 **Topics**
 + [Setup](#setup)